WRRC

 Our Mission & Vision

-• Rescue wild animals in distress, provide treatment and rehabilitate them.
+• Rescue wild animals in distress, provide treatment, and rehabilitate them.

-• Strive for balance in man-animal-nature relationship.
+• Strive for balance in the human–animal–nature relationship.

-• Inculcate humanistic values in humans and spread the message of kindness and compassion
+• Inculcate humanistic values and spread the message of kindness and compassion towards animals, and respect for the environment.

 Our Story